tysonmote/jsonget/README.md

 -------

 `jsonget` is a command-line tool for extracting values out from JSON.
-This is useful, for example, when you're `curling` a JSON api and just want to get a single value from it:
+This is useful, for example, when you're `curl`ing a JSON api and just want to get a single value from it:

 ```bash